olivierjuanedf/omcep2024-omcep-2024-PlanningElectricalSystem/doc/tutorial_long_term_uc.md

 The ones in folder *input\long_term_uc*; **file by file description**:
 - *elec-europe_params_fixed.json*: containing parameters... **not to be modified during this practical class**.
-    - "aggreg_prod_types": **correspondence between "aggregate" production type (the ones that will be used in this class) and the ones - more detailed - in ERAA data**.
+    - "aggreg_prod_types_def": **correspondence between "aggregate" production type (the ones that will be used in this class) and the ones - more detailed - in ERAA data**.
 It will be used in the data reading phase; to simplify (diminish size!) of the used data in this UC exercise
     - "available_climatic_years", "available countries", "available_target_years" (or simply years; "target year" is the used terminology in ERAA): **available values for the dimensions of provided extract of ERAA data**
     - "gps_coordinates": the ones of the capitals excepting meta-countries with coordinates of Rotterdam for "benelux", Madrid for "iberian-peninsula", and Stockholm for "scandinavia".
 N.B.
 Only for plotting - very schematic - representation of the "network" associated to your UC model
     - "eraa_edition": edition of ERAA data used - 2023.2 (one/two ERAA editions per year from 2021)